Currency conversion

 Here are various ways of recording a conversion from one currency or commodity to another.

-For simplicity, let's assume we are just exchanging cash with a friend:
+Let's say we are exchanging cash with a friend:

 2021-07-27 give dollars, get euros